Nodeist/Kurulumlar/testnet/ojo/upgrade/README.md

 ## Instructions

 ---
-description: Prepare for and the upcomming chain upgrade using Cosmovisor.
+description: Prepare for and the upcoming chain upgrade using Cosmovisor.
 ---

 # Upgrade